Kinescope: Common issues

 Videotape engineer Frederick M. Remley wrote of kinescope recordings:

-Because of the many variables in the combined electronic/photographic process, the quality of such recordings often leaves much to be desired.
-Defects often encountered in photographic recording include relatively poor image resolution; a compressed brightness range often limited by kinescope display technology to a brightness ratio of about 40:1; nonlinearity of recordings, as exemplified by lack of gradation in both the near-white and near-black portions of the reproduced pictures; and excessive image noise due to film grain and video processing artifacts.
-The final signal-to-noise ratio is often less than 40 dB, especially in the case of 16 mm film.

 Because each field is sequential in time to the next, a kinescope film frame that captured two interlaced fields at once often showed a ghostly fringe around the edges of moving objects, an artifact not as visible when watching television directly at 50 or 60 fields per second.

 Some kinescopes filmed the television pictures at the television frame rate - 30 full frames per second for American System M broadcasts and 25 full frames per second for European System B broadcasts, resulting in more faithful picture quality than those that recorded at 24 frames per second.
 The standard was later changed to 59.94 fields/s or 29.97 frame/s for System M broadcasts, due to the technical requirements of color TV.
 Since these reasons did not affect System B, the color TV framerate in Europe remained at 25 frames/s.

 In the era of early color TV, the chroma information included in the video signal filmed could cause visible artifacts.
 It was possible to filter the chroma out, but this was not always done.
-Consequently, the color information was included (but not in color) in the black & white film image.
-Using modern computing techniques, the color may now be recovered, a process known as colour recovery.
+Consequently, the color information was included (but not in color) in the black-and-white film image.
+Using modern computing techniques, the color may now be recovered, a process known as color recovery.

-In recent years, the BBC has introduced a video process called VidFIRE, which can restore kinescope recordings to their original frame rate by interpolating video fields between the film frames.